Setting up your environment for Amazon RDS Custom for SQL Server - Amazon Relational Database Service

 Prerequisites for setting up RDS Custom for SQL Server

 Before creating an RDS Custom for SQL Server DB instance, make sure that your environment meets the requirements described in this topic.
-As part of this setup process, make sure to configure the following prerequisites:
+You can also use the CloudFormation template to set up the prerequisites within your AWS account.
+For more information, see Configuring with AWS CloudFormation

 If the account that you're using is part of an AWS Organization, it might have service control policies (SCPs) restricting account level permissions.
 Make sure that the SCPs don't restrict the permissions on users and roles that you create using the following procedures.